 The flexibility and open source nature of Adobe Analytics also means multiple BMW Group brands - including MINI and BMW Motorrad - are working from the same centralised hub.

-Teams can build their own principles on top of Adobe’s tech (such as customised segments and scoring models) share success stories and best practice, ensuring each team is delivering a consistent, cross-brand experience.
+Teams can build their own principles on top of Adobe’s tech (such as customised segments and scoring models) and share success stories and best practices, ensuring each team is delivering a consistent, cross-brand experience.

 The success of these initiatives means the thirst for more data-driven campaigns and experiences has democratised and spread across the entire organisation.